AtomicAirin/CubeMapTest/README.md

   - title: "Kaybeo's Base" # Please keep concise (~25 chars max) and distinct.
     description: "Kaybeo lives here!
 Feel free to stop by." # Try to keep on the shorter side (~300 chars max).
     sector: "Global" # Options: "Global", "Shopping District", "Spawn"
-    fillColor: "#008000" # Box fill color in hex; reduced a good bit in opacity on the actual map.
+    fillColor: "#008000" # Fill color in hex; reduced a good bit in opacity on the actual map.
-    borderColor: "#004d00" # Box border color in hex.
+    borderColor: "#004d00" # Border color in hex.
     shape: "rect" # Options: "rect", "circle", "dot"
     coordinates:
       - [1000, 1500]  # (x1, z1) - For rectangle: first corner, like a WorldEdit selection.
 For circle/dot: enter the center point.